hosam-hubspire/react-native-upload/README.md

   // Files >= this size will use chunked upload, files < this size will use simple upload
   chunkThresholdBytes: 5 * 1024 * 1024, // 5MB

-  // Required: Unified function to get signed URLs for both chunked and simple uploads
+  // Required: Unified function to get signed URLs for chunked, simple, and thumbnail uploads
   getUploadUrl: async ({
     uploadType,
     mediaType,